VanDusen Garden is a 22 hectare urban oasis that is home to over 7500 plant species sourced from all over the world.

 Additional fees apply, check out the VanDusen Garden Sakura Days page for more information.

-Visitors lucky enough to visit in the Summer will experience the most spectacular colours and fragrant smells of any season.
+Visitors lucky enough to visit Vancouver in the summer will experience the most spectacular colours and fragrant smells of any season.

 Roses of all shapes and colours sit alongside Fuschias, Lillies and a seemingly endless array of Perennials, all at full bloom.